-We know that pro-Israel does not mean
+We know that pro-Israel does not mean blindly

-policies that are consistent with Israel's interests and promote its survival as a Jewish, democratic state.
+that are consistent with Israel's interests and promote its survival as a Jewish, democratic state.

 You've heard the arguments of the religious and political right-wing, and so have we.
 They've had their say.
 Now,